 Create a doc designed to track and identify tasks and projects, and assign priorities based on deadlines, importance and opportunities.
 As a base, you could start with their simple prioritization template, and then adjust it to suit your needs.

-For more tools for strategy and prioritization, see our Trello board.
+For more product management tools for strategy and prioritization, see our Trello board.

 Airfocus gives product managers the ability to create effective and beautiful roadmaps in minutes, setting out strategic vision, and practical and achievable paths to achieving it.
 Unlike most alternatives, airfocus makes sure your roadmaps are based on objective priorities for data-informed decisions.

 Building presentation-ready roadmaps is simple and incredibly fast thanks to airfocus' drag and drop functionality, which is vital as a project manager for reporting purposes - it's never been easier to empower non-technical decision makers to understand what you're prioritizing and why.

 Airfocus roadmaps are freely adaptable without losing sense, direction or aesthetics.
 The roadmaps look like an overarching vision, or a simple (and easy-to-understand) set of stories, yet they retain the level of detail that is vital for effective planning.
 Airfocus also offers a wide range of ready-to-go roadmap templates.

 Trello lets product managers organize their products into boards, and see at a glance what is being worked on, and by whom.
 The Kanban style of Trello lends itself perfectly to plotting a project or product roadmap, setting up lists and cards to define theme, data and timeline.

 It gives managers the ability to communicate the roadmap internally and externally, and to keep track of (and update) the progress as it plays out.
 The functionality of Trello is pretty simple, and perhaps a little too basic for complex development tasks, but you can add in extra superpowers with their growing list of integrations (Power-Ups).